PRA3006-Group/drug-2/README.md

 # README
-This code is a team-developed web page that utilizes concept learnt through the duration of the Programming in Life Sciences course offered by the Maastricht Science Programme.
+This code is a team developed webpage that utilizes concept learnt through the duration of the Programming in Life Sciences course offered by the Maastricht Science Programme.

 ## Running the code
 1. Begin by downloading the ZIP file containing the code.